Mitch Garver Player Props: Rangers vs. Tigers

-The Texas Rangers, including Mitch Garver (.229 slugging percentage in past 10 games, including zero home run), battle starter Joey Wentz and the Detroit Tigers at Globe Life Field, Wednesday at 8:05 PM ET.
+The Texas Rangers, including Mitch Garver (.237 slugging percentage in past 10 games, including no home run), battle starting pitcher Reese Olson and the Detroit Tigers at Globe Life Field, Thursday at 2:05 PM ET.

 Mitch Garver Game Info & Props vs. the Tigers